Most people assume that larger breasts are always better for women and that no woman would want to reduce the size of her chest.

 Do All Women Who Get a Breast Reduction Need a Breast Lift Too?

 Not necessarily.
-In some cases, simply removing excess fat, skin, and tissue will give the breasts a more lifted appearance.
-Experienced surgeons know exactly how to reduce the size of your breasts in order to achieve an optimal outcome.
-If they think you would benefit from a breast lift and possible repositioning of the areolas, they will recommend this, and you can discuss these options together.
+Your plastic surgeon will tell you that in some cases, simply removing excess fat, excess skin, and breast tissue will give the breasts a more lifted appearance.
+Experienced surgeons know exactly how to remove the right amount of glandular tissue and reduce the size of your breasts in order to achieve an optimal outcome.
+If they think you would benefit from a breast reduction with lift and possible repositioning of the areolas, they will recommend this, and you can discuss these options together.

-The biggest factors, when deciding between a breast lift and breast reduction surgery, have to do with the overall volume and size of your breasts.
-Most women are excited to get rid of sagging and drooping breasts.
+The biggest factors, when deciding between a breast lift and a breast reduction, have to do with the overall volume and size of your breasts and breast tissue.
+Most women are excited to get rid of sagging breasts.
 But if you’re someone who only wants perkier breasts and you’re satisfied with your breasts’ size, you don’t need breast reduction surgery.
 In this case, you simply need to have your breasts repositioned, and this would necessitate a lift.

 Deciding on Breast Reduction Surgery

 Many women contemplate breast surgery at at least one point in their lives.
 For many, the issue at-hand is related to extra-large breasts that can cause pain and discomfort.
+There is a good reason why so many women seek breast reductions.
 Women who struggle with the excess size and weight of their breasts often deal with physical and emotional issues related to:

 - Back pain